 Take a look at your lifestyle and ask yourself whether some of the things you're doing now (and spending money on) may be stopping you from achieving that financial future you're aspiring to.
 This doesn’t necessarily mean cutting back.
 It could mean switching or choosing to do things differently.
-Use a tool like our Spend Snapshot to get a good understanding about where your money is being spent, which then puts you in the position to choose whether that's how you want to continue spending your money.
+Use our App budget tools to get a good understanding about where your money is being spent, which then puts you in the position to choose whether that's how you want to continue spending your money.
 Actively look for ways to reduce your spending, especially unnecessary spending, so you can put that money towards your savings.
-Use our Cost-cutting Checklist for ideas on where you may be able to make some changes.

 3. Make a plan for your money